A/N: Things in bold are memories.

 Her eyes went to her senshi, landing on Mars without wanting to.
-The other senshi stood beside her, but she was the first to speak.
+The other senshi stood beside her, but Mars was the first to speak.
 "Welcome back, my queen."

 Serenity walked the halls of her palace after leaving her meeting with the girls.
+It was so large that one could get lost in it.
+She had in fact gotten lost here in the beginning.
 There was a place for everything in her large crystal palace.
 A place for a Queen.
 A place for a King.
 Even if it wasn't the place that she wanted.

 "Neo Queen Serenity!"
 One of the servants called out to her.
 "We need you to look over some things."